sundarcse1216/product-search-service/README.md

         }
 ### Note:
 1. Search keyword is case in sensitive
-2. Did this as per requirement.
+2. Developed this API as per requirement.
 But for searching elasticsearch will be more efficient than RDBMS.

 ## 4. Get Products